Vladimír Darida: Hradec Králové

 On 23 May 2025, Darida signed a one-year contract with Hradec Králové with option.

 International career

 On 26 May 2012, Darida debuted for the Czech Republic national football team in a 2–1 friendly victory against Israel.
 Two days later, he was included in the Czech squad for the UEFA Euro 2012 to replace the injured defender Daniel Pudil.
 In the UEFA Euro 2012 quarter-final against Portugal, Darida earned his second international appearance as well as first in a competitive tournament, replacing the injured Tomáš Rosický before coming off as a substitute after 61 minutes for Jan Rezek, ending in a 1–0 loss for the Czechs.

 Darida was included in the Czech Republic squad for UEFA Euro 2020, serving as captain, after which he retired from international football as he wanted to focus on spending time with his family.
 Tomáš Souček was named as his successor as national team captain.

+In March 2026, Darida agreed to return to the national team and help the team in 2026 FIFA World Cup qualification play-offs.

+On 31 May 2026, Darida was selected in the 26-man squad for the 2026 FIFA World Cup.